A Tale of Two Growing Food Companies: How Cost Efficiencies Were Created for Both Facility Renovation and New

-I counsel our clients to consider their objectives and prioritize areas that require extension or modernization.
+I counsel our clients to consider their objectives and prioritize areas that require expansion or modernization.
 Then my team and I work with them to understand the full cost and impacts of a project before substantial monies are spent.

 There is often much to consider.
 Food safety requirements, outdated equipment and systems, quality and safety of employee work environments, safety and energy audits, operational downtimes and master planning to facilitate speed-to-market for new product lines are just a few of the concerns to be addressed.
 These issues can be difficult to analyze and even more challenging to convince owners and operators of the benefit to the bottom line.

-Some of our most recent clients, such as U.S Waffle Company and GAB Operations, LLC, were in growth and expansion mode when they considered whether it would make more sense to build greenfield or renovate an existing facility.
+Some of our recent clients, such as U.S Waffle Company and GAB Operations, LLC, were in growth and expansion mode when they considered whether it would make more sense to build greenfield or renovate an existing facility.

 Two Clients / Two Different Paths to Expansion